derfz/HA-GrowRoom-Lighting-and-Temperature-Control/README.md

 # HA-GrowRoom-Lighting-and-Temperature-Control

 ## Premis of project
-The idea behind this project was to start to fully automate all features of mymgrow room.
+The idea behind this project was to start to fully automate all features of my grow room.
 As I only have lights and heat to control as yet, that is where I have started.

+## caveat
+As I am NOT a programmer all code was written with the help of ChatGPT.

 ## Lighting Control
 Lighting is based on a standard 12 week grow cycle.
 4 weeks veg, 8 weeks flower.